grafana/xk6-disruptor/docs/01-development/01-contributing.md

 In the examples above, once the e2e test is completed, the test cluster is deleted using the `Cleanup` method.
 This is inconvenient for debugging failed tests.

 This behavior is controlled by the `AutoCleanup` option in the `E2eClusterConfig`.
 By default it is true.
-This option can be disable using the `WithAutoCleanup(false)` option in the `BuildE2eCluster` function or by setting `E2E_AUTOCLEANUP=false` in your environment.
+This option can be disable using the `WithAutoCleanup(false)` option in the `BuildE2eCluster` function or by setting `E2E_AUTOCLEANUP=0` in your environment.
 When this option is disable, the `Cleanup` method will leave the cluster intact.

 ### Reusing e2e test clusters

 By default, each e2e test creates a new test cluster to ensure it is properly configured and prevent any left-over from previous runs to affect the test.

-However, when testing a solution to an issue, creating a new cluster for each test is time-consuming.
+However, in some circumstances, creating a new cluster for each test is time-consuming.

 It is possible to specify that we want to reuse a test cluster is one exists with the `Reuse` option in the `E2eClusterConfig`.
-This option can be set with the `WithReuse` configuration option or setting the `E2E_REUSE=true` in your environment.
+This option can be set with the `WithReuse` configuration option or setting the `E2E_REUSE=1` in your environment.

 > Note: if you are testing changes in the agent, be sure you generate the image and [upload it to the cluster](#building-the-xk6-disruptor-agent-image) using kind

-When you don't longer needs the cluster, you can delete it using kind:
+When you don't longer needs the cluster, you can delete it using the [e2e-cluster tool](#e2e-cluster-tool) or directly `kind`:
 ```sh
 kind delete cluster --name=<cluster name>
 ```